-In rare cases, after importing a wpress file, your website might stop working.
-Please find below a list of possible causes and how to resolve them.
+In rare cases, your website may stop working after importing a wpress file.
+Please see the list of possible causes and solutions below.

-- You are using premium themes/plugins – check with the theme or plugin provider to ensure that your license allows you to use their product on more than one WordPress install.
-We’ve seen plugins and themes that will lock the WordPress after import because of the license of the product.
-You could disable the plugin to regain access to your install by:
+- You’re using premium themes or plugins; check with the theme or plugin provider to make sure your license allows you to use their product on more than one WordPress installation.
+Due to the product’s license, we’ve seen plugins and themes that lock the WordPress after import.
+You can regain access to your installation by disabling the plugin:

 - Login to your server via FTP/SSH